kaiherm/orfrogonoid/README.md

 This is not a particularly good explanation right now.
 It lacks visual aids.
 You can still scroll down to the final section of this write-up and do what it says, if you want to watch its operation or puzzle it out.
 I do recommend running it in Golly, though; nothing here is a heavy download.

+I am also self taught in all of this.
+The fact that my project was well conceived and succeeded has no bearing on the fact that I at times do not know what I am talking about.
+Sorry in advance.

 # background on cellular automata
 This is a constructive demonstration of a self-replicating universal constructor in an isotropic non-totalistic 2-state Moore neighborhood cellular automaton.